Code-Institute-Submissions/tgc07-project01/README.md

   - All navbar links were checked to verify they linked to the correct pages and that they were disabled for the current page the user was on.

 6. Telephone number for the bakery on all pages:
-  - Verified that the link successfuly redirected phone call app on mobile device.
+  - Verified that the link successfully redirected phone call app on mobile device.

 7. Social media links on all pages:
   - Verified that the facebook and instagram links open in new tabs on PCs.